5 musicians with Native American roots

 John Trudell

 Trudell, who died in 2015, was an activist, poet, actor, radio host, and musician, among other achievements.
-As a musician, he appeared and festivals and collaborated with artists such as Jackson Browne, Willie Nelson, and Neil Young.
+During the 1970s he was the chair of the American Indian Movement (AIM), and he was spokesperson for the group during AIM’s occupation of Alcratraz.
+He began to incorporate poetry into his public appearances, and this led him in a new direction as a poet and musician.
+He eventually appeared and festivals and collaborated with artists such as Jackson Browne, Willie Nelson, and Neil Young.
 His best known album is AKA Grafitti Man, which he recorded with fellow Native American artist Jesse Ed Davis.

 Jesse Ed Davis